MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 ### Display a log of requests

 Use the Requests table to display a log of all requests made while DevTools have been open.
-To reveals more information about each item, choose or hover on requests.
+To reveal more information about each item, choose or hover on requests.

 :::image type="complex" source="../media/network-network-requests-table.msft.png" alt-text="The Requests table" lightbox="../media/network-network-requests-table.msft.png":::
    The Requests table